 How will I know if my request has been successful?

 All requests are considered on a case by case basis and you will normally be informed of the decision within 10 working days.
+During this period of staff working from home there may be a slight delay in responding to your request but we appreciate your patience.
 The student programmes team will send the confirmation to your student email account.
 The Academic Panel meet on a monthly basis.
 If your request is submitted to the Academic Panel, you will be notified of this and informed of the decision within 3 working days of the meeting.

 It’s been more than 10 working days since I submitted my request and I’ve not heard anything?

 On occasion, the Student Programme team may need to discuss your request with others so this may delay the process.
-Your leave of absence will take effect from the date of your request, but if you are concerned, please call the Student Programmes team for an update: 01786 466685
+Your leave of absence will take effect from the date of your request, but if you are concerned, please email the Student Programmes team for an update.

 My leave of absence has come to an end and I am not able to return to university.